-Additionally, children with a long term condition such as asthma and diabetes are also more likely to have severe problems if they get the flu.
-The only way to help prevent the flu is by getting the flu vaccine.
+Additionally, children with long-term conditions, like asthma and diabetes, are also more likely to have severe problems if they get the flu.

 Unlike a cold, the following flu symptoms come on fast:

-The CDC advises that most children will get better without needing to go to the doctor.
+The CDC advises most children will get better without needing to go to the doctor.
 A child of any age with severe signs of the flu should go to the doctor.
-Some medicines sold in stores (over-the-counter) are approved for children to make them feel better.
-You should call your doctor to make sure these medicines are okay.
-Note: you should never give aspirin to a child who might have the flu.
+Parents and caregivers should check with the health care provider regarding what over-the-counter medicines might help a child suffering from the flu.
+A child with the flu should never be given aspirin.

-To reduce the spread of the flu, keep your sick child at home until at least 24 hours after the fever is gone without the use of medicine to lower a fever.
-Make sure your child drinks plenty of liquids and gets some rest.
-If possible, separate them from other family members and don't allow them to share food or drinks with others.
+To reduce the spread of the flu, keep your sick child at home until at least 24 hours after the fever is gone without the use of medicine to lower the fever.
+Make sure your child drinks plenty of liquids and rests.
+If possible, separate them from other family members.

 Arkansas Children's hospitals and clinics provide vaccines, along with other immunizations.
 ACH and Arkansas Children's Northwest in Springdale deliver high-quality care in their emergency departments.